Many students feel anxious before a test or final exam. Below are some solid strategies that you may find helpful if

-During periods of stress connecting with others (i.e., peers, friends and/or loved ones) can help counteract stress.
-Trying sending texts or emails, making phone and/or video calls.
+Connecting with friends and/or loved ones can help counteract stress.
+Trying sending texts, emails, making phone and/or video calls.
 You could also meet up with someone to go for a walk or study session.
-If you are struggling and need to talk to someone try Good2Talk, Empower Me and/or Wellness Together Canada – all available 24/7.
+If you are struggling and need to talk to someone try Good2Talk (phone or text) and/or Wellness Together Canada – all available 24/7.
 Undergraduate and MBA students can also connect with Console while graduate students can access Empower Me.

 Watch your language

 Practice being present

 If you find yourself getting anxious about an upcoming exam, try doing a short mindfulness exercise.
 This could be as simple as breathing a bit slower and more consciously (e.g., breathing in for a count of 4 and out for a count of 4).
 You could also check out the TAO mindfulness library that includes exercises like grounding with categories, math, imagery and/or touch.
 Students can also book a free MUSE biofeedback appointment.

 Take active breaks, outside if possible

-Being physically active and being outside in nature is linked to stress reduction so when you’re taking study breaks try to move around and get some fresh air.
+Being physically active and spending time outside in nature has been shown to reduce stress levels.
+Try standing up and/or moving around during your study breaks; every little bit counts.
 Check out the opportunities to get active through Athletics & Recreation.

 Fuel yourself with whole foods

-Our brain and bodies function more optimally if we fuel them with fruits and vegetables, lean or plant-based protein and complex carbohydrates.
-Try using the healthy plate model for your meals or these other tips from the Registered Dietician with Hospitality Services.
-Need some quick, easy and inexpensive recipe ideas?
-Check out the Queen’s Home Kitchen.
+Our brain and bodies function more optimally if we fuel them with fruits and vegetables, lean or plant-based protein, healthy fats and complex carbohydrates.
+Try using the healthy plate model for your meals or the connection between Stress and Food from the Registered Dietician with Hospitality Services.
+Check out CampusWell for quick, easy and inexpensive recipes and food access resources.

 Power down before bed

 Try to stop studying, watching videos and/or browsing content online before bed to help get better quality sleep.
 If you’re having trouble falling asleep when you turn out the lights, try writing down what’s on your mind to give your brain and body permission to let it go and get some sleep.
-Need help getting better sleep?
-Book a healthy lifestyle appointment with Health Promotion professional staff.
+If you need help getting better quality sleep, book a free one-on-one wellness coaching appointment.